meilisearch/documentation/learn/configuration/settings.md

 ## Synonyms

 A set of words defined for an index.
 Synonyms are **different words that have the same meaning**, and thus are treated similarly.
+When searching for one word, you will also get some of the same results as the other associated word.

 `synonyms=<Object>`